rust-spandex/book/src/syntax-basic.md

 ## My subtitle
 ```

-In SpanDeX, however, you are not allowed to put content right under a title,
+In DeX, however, you need to leave an empty line following a title.
-you are forced to leave an empty line.

 If you try to compile this

 ``` none
 # My title